jayrbolton/ruby-qx/README.md

 # ruby-qx

-Ruby Postgresql interface and query expression builder.
-This allows you to directly write Sql expressions in ruby without any obfuscation or obscuring of the SQL syntax and semantics.
-You can easily write complex joins, subqueries, etc without wrestling with an ORM.

-For now this is tied to the `pg` gem, but this could be abstracted out in the future (open a PR!)
+A simple SQL expression string constructor in ruby.
+Do you want to directly write efficient SQL expressions inside Ruby functions, safely using data from Ruby-land, without wrestling with a bloated ORM?
+Then this is the lib for you.

+This is implements a subset of the SQL language that I find most useful.
+Add new SQL clauses with a PR if you'd like to see more in here.

+Currently, it supports execution with postgresql using the `pg` gem.
+If you'd like to include MySql or another db for built-in execution, please make a PR.
+Or you can pass the generated SQL string into your engine with `MyDB.execute(qx_query.parse)`.

 # config

 ```rb
 require 'qx'

 Qx.config({ database_url: "postgres://username:password@domain/db_name" })
 ```

 # .execute